Last Updated on

 This post provides links to other mindfulness courses that you can take online to learn more about practicing mindfulness.

-Although these are not specific to an MBSR program, these courses can be a great way to add mindfulness knowledge and techniques to your attempt to reduce stress with mindfulness.
+Although these are not specifically MBSR programs, these courses can be a great way to add mindfulness knowledge and techniques to your repertoire.

 MBSR Training and Certification Programs

-The Center for Mindfulness also offers MBSR training for professionals who wish to learn how to offer a MBSR course of their own.
+The Center for Mindfulness also offers MBSR training for professionals who want to learn how to lead an MBSR course of their own.

-The Oasis Institute at the CFM offers three training methods:
+The Oasis Institute at the Center for Mindfulness offers three training methods:

 MBSR Teacher Education & Certification